-- (a) The repetition of the single tritone I identifies the same mode (Ionian) as the melody.
-This example doesn't start from chords, but the logic of the tritone placement can be understood without reference to them.
+- (a) This example doesn't start from chords, but the logic of the tritone placement can be understood without reference to them.
 The tritones identify resolution in the mode and so are placed just before ends of melody phrases that resolve to the tonic, or at the ends of melody phrases that don't resolve, anticipating future resolution.
 The tritones establish a flow pattern very simple here that, with the known mode, constrains the choice of fifos.
-Harmony fifos come later and so need only be identified by placeholder symbols (+). - (b) Identify a voicing strategy by putting the tritone stacks in a form indicating completion on the bottom (here) or top.
+Harmony fifos to be added later are identified by placeholder symbols (+). - (b) Identify a voicing strategy by putting the tritone stacks in a form indicating completion on the bottom (here) or top.
 Add fifos and their stacks with corresponding completion notation.
-The anchor-line fifos are morphed from the tritone in a way that determines either //I or altI, and the former is the only choice that fits this melody line.
 Transitions in anchor-line harmony within the home octave are generally slides (e.g., M-I), morphs (e.g., I-I), or wobbly slides that combine the two (e.g., I-M).
 A slide moves a building block to a different keyboard position while holding its size.
 A morph changes its size while holding one end fixed.
 A wobbly slide changes both position and size in one step.
 This unusual term represents the hand movements exactly slide the hand while moving the fingers ("wobbling" them) for the size change.
 The I-M wobbly slide may be understood as I-M transformed into I-M by fifo substitution.
 This decides M-M-I for the placeholder sequence in the middle.
-The I-M wobbly slide may also be understood as a contraction of I-M-M (I-M slides down a half tone, and M-M morphs the tritone into a fourth in the mode), which can be useful for mode changes. - (c) This is core harmony in which shape variety is provided by morphed octave shapes.
+The I-M wobbly slide may also be understood as a contraction of I-M-M (I-M slides down a half tone, and M-M morphs the tritone into a fourth in the mode), which can be useful for mode changes. - (c) Transform (b) into core harmony in which shape variety is provided by morphed octave shapes.
 The grey-box prefixes represent major or minor thirds determined by context (grey-box suffixes would produce a different, but harmonically equivalent result).

-Here follows a Lego-like view of the (c) result, for the harmonized melody notes only (the others are understood to be interspersed).
-These voicings are compatible with the chords are shown on the right (omitted roots implied by context identified by dashes).
+Result on the keyboard: Here follows a Lego-like view of the (c) result on the keyboard, for the harmonized melody notes only (the others are understood to be interspersed).
+These voicings are compatible with the chords shown on the right.
+The flow is simple but captures the sound of the chord progression because small building-block changes produce big sound changes.